offbyone/visidata/www/howto/columns.md

 Columns usually begin as untyped.

-To change the type of a column, use the following keystroke:
+To change the type of a column, use one of the following keystrokes:

  Command    Type
 --------- --------